SagarDNG/Github-Chart-Hack-Bot/README.md

 ### Check your Github Chart, it would have turned green.
 ### To make it more green run the 5th command again & again OR Increase the argument value of makeCommit function in index.js

+### To undo the changes, just make the repo private(if your GitHub doesn't include private contributions on your profile) OR Delete the Repo

 #### ---Coded by [SagarDNG](https://sagardng123.wixsite.com/SagarDNG)